 In general, NFC-enabled mobile devices transact in a very similar manner to contactless cards, with a few notable differences.
-First, the mobile device may require consumer authentication on the phone.
-Cashiers should be aware of this.
+First, the mobile device may require consumer authentication on the phone, and cashiers should be aware of this.
 In some cases, a PIN may still be required at the POS, even if the customer has performed device authentication.
 The second notable difference is that the mobile device may play a sound and provide a visual confirmation on the screen that the transaction was successful.
-Regardless of this mobile device feature, the POS acceptance device should also provide an audible and/or visual confirmation of a successful tap.